-The IRS recently proposed expanded IRC Section 2704 regulations designed to prevent taxpayers from discounting the value of gifts, estates, and business interests on intra-family gifts.
+The IRS recently proposed expanded IRC Section 2704 regulations designed to prevent taxpayers from discounting the value of gifts, estates, and business interests on gifts between family members.

 What exactly is title insurance?
 Title insurance provides protection against financial loss incurred in connection with the legal title to your property.
 A contested property title could result in the loss of your time, money or even worse, your home.

-This is not gold, securities or cash, it is art; precious, difficult to value and highly subjective as to taste.
-Art is the asset class that is often ignored in the estate planning process.
+Not gold, securities or cash, it is art; precious, difficult to value and highly subjective as to taste.
+Art is an asset class that is often ignored in the estate planning process.
 Your art is your legacy!
 Plan wisely for its care and disposition.

 Wollman, Gehrke & Solomon, P.A. provides legal counsel in all estate planning issues.
-We are well qualified to draft your individual estate planning documents, including the creation of trusts, wills, and advance directives, a critical part of any quality estate plan.
+We are well qualified to draft your individual estate planning documents, including trusts, wills, and advance directives, all critical parts of any quality estate plan.

-Both philanthropy and charity are motivated by compassion, a desire to make a difference, and the aspiration to give of oneself to create a positive impact on society and the world.
-Are they synonymous?
-The answer is no.
+Both philanthropy and charity are motivated by compassion, a desire to make a difference, and aspiration to give of oneself to create a positive impact on society.
+But are they synonymous?
+The short answer is no.

-Careful estate planning now can result in the minimization or elimination of gift, estate, and income taxes on the transfer of your home to your heirs.
-Additionally, be sure to have a Will or Revocable Trust because failure to do so may result in your home passing under the Florida intestacy and Homestead laws.
+Careful estate planning now can result in the minimization or elimination of gift, estate, and income taxes on the transfer of your home to heirs.
+Failure to have a Will or Revocable Trust could result in your home passing under the Florida Intestacy & Homestead laws.

 Florida provides its residents very generous homestead protections and exemptions, but also restricts the ability to transfer the homestead.
-As a result, it is very important to understand these protections, how to apply for exemptions, common mistakes that can result in your loss of these benefits, and how you may be limited in your ability to transfer your homestead.
+As a result, it is very important to understand these protections, how to apply for exemptions, common mistakes that can result in loss of benefits, and limitations on your transfer ability.

 When drafting trusts, it's important to ensure that your Trustee is equipped with clear instructions.
 In this article, we explore some of the benefits of the Total Return Unitrust, including reduced tension between income beneficiaries, and the remainder beneficiaries.

-Revocable trusts have been a powerful tool for estate planning attorneys for many years, but recent changes to federal law have made many trust-related decisions far more dificult.
-Now more than ever, estate planning is anything but "one size fits all."
+Revocable trusts have been a powerful tool for estate planning attorneys for many years, but recent changes to federal law have made many trust-related decisions far more difficult.
+Now more than ever, nothing in estate planning has a cookie-cutter solution.

-The decision of who will serve as personal representative of your estate or trustee of your trust (collectively your "fiduciaries") is one of the most important decisions you will make during the estate planning process, yet this decision is often made without much consideration.
+The decision of who will serve as personal representative of your estate or trustee of your trust (fiduciaries) is one of the most important estate planning decisions yet is often made without much consideration.

 If a known or reasonably ascertainable creditor is not served with a copy of the Notice to Creditors, its claim is not barred by the three-month claim period if filed within two years of the decedent’s death.
 Jones v.
 Golden, 40 Fla.
 L. Weekly S517 (Fla.
 2015)

-When you hear a financial advisor recommend a Reverse Mortgage, Annuity, or Life Insurance, your first impulse may be to run for the hills.
-Are these bad products that cost too much or can there be positive aspects?
+When you hear financial advisors recommending a reverse mortgage,annuity, or life Insurance, your first impulse may be to run for the hills.
+Are these always overpriced bad products can there be positive aspects?

-Don't Judge A Book by Its Cover (Part II): Tips and Cautions Regarding Annuities
+Don't Judge a Book by Its Cover (Part II): Tips & Cautions Regarding Annuities

-Are Annuities a fantastic retirement vehicle or a bad investment promoted by overzealous salesmen?
-This is the second of a three part series on financial products that have been given a black eye by a few bad financial advisors who oversell products that are unsuitable or not properly designed.
+Are annuities a fantastic retirement vehicle or a bad investment promoted by overzealous salesmen?
+This is Part II of a three part series covering financial products given a black eye by a few bad financial advisors who oversell unsuitable or improperly products.